SMTV Live: CD:UK

-After the broadcast of SMTV Live, the show was followed by the broadcast of CD:UK (an abbreviation of CountDown United Kingdom).
-The programme took place within the same studio and with the same presenters, and operated on its own live-television format, featuring bands in the UK Singles Chart, music videos, and interviews with famous music stars.
+After broadcasts of SMTV Live, the show was followed by CD:UK (an abbreviation of CountDown United Kingdom).
+The programme took place within the same studio (and initially with the same presenters), and operated on its own live-television format, featuring bands in the UK Singles Chart, music videos, and interviews with famous music stars.
 The programme continued after SMTV Live concluded, finally ending in April 2006.

 Production

 Presenters

-SMTV Live was originally hosted by Byker Grove stars Ant & Dec alongside former fashion model Cat Deeley.
+Both SMTV Live and CD:UK were originally hosted by Byker Grove stars Ant & Dec alongside former fashion model Cat Deeley.
 In 2001, Ant & Dec left the show to present Saturday night talent show Pop Idol and were replaced by Hollyoaks star James Redmond.
-Redmond's stint at SMTV Live lasted just three months however, after show bosses decided he had not settled into the role.
-Deeley left the show in 2002 to focus on presenting BBC talent show Fame Academy, leaving SMTV with none of its original presenters.
-For the remainder of its time on the air, it was hosted by a string of other people, including Steps members Ian "H" Watkins and Claire Richards, Big Brother winner Brian Dowling, Tess Daly all who presented from 2002 until all 4 eventually left by 2003.
-Comedian Des Clarke, New Zealand actress Shavaughn Ruakere and magician Stephen Mulhern presented the show for its final run when it was renamed SMTV:Gold in which it focused on showing highlights of the best bits of the past 5 years of the show, mainly due to declining ratings since the departure of the original presenters.
+Redmond's stint at SMTV and CD:UK lasted just under three months, however, after show bosses decided he had not settled into the role.
+Deeley left the show during the same period as Redmond's abrupt departure to focus on presenting BBC talent show Fame Academy (though would remain as the primary host of CD:UK for three further years), leaving SMTV with none of its original presenters.
+For the remainder of its time on the air, it was hosted by a string of other presenters, including Steps members Ian "H" Watkins and Claire Richards, Big Brother winner Brian Dowling, Tess Daly who presented from 2002, until all four had eventually left by August 2003.
+Comedian Des Clarke, New Zealand actress Shavaughn Ruakere and magician Stephen Mulhern presented the show for its final run, which was renamed SMTV Gold and concentrated on highlights from the show's history.

 Writers and producers

 The first month of the show was produced by former Top of the Pops producer Ric Blaxill.
-He was replaced by Steve Pinhay, while Phil Mount was brought in as producer of CD:UK.

-From 1999 until 2003, SMTV Live was produced by David Staite.
+He was subsequently replaced by Steve Pinhay, whilst Phil Mount was brought in as producer of CD:UK.
+From 1999 until 2003, SMTV Live was produced by David Staite, with Blaze Television's director of programmes Conor McAnally acting as its executive producer.

-In its first year the show was written by Richard Preddy and Gary Howe as well as Dean Wilkinson who stayed with it until the end.
-In September 1999, Ben Ward and Gez Foster were brought in from rival BBC show, Live & Kicking, to work on semi-scripted features including 'Chums'.
-After a steady erosion of Live & Kickings initial popularity, SMTV overtook them in the ratings in October 1999 and never looked back.

-Multi award-winning writer Dean Wilkinson was with the show throughout most of its run with Blaze Television's director of programmes Conor McAnally as its executive producer.
+During its first year, the show was written by Richard Preddy and Gary Howe.
+From September 1999, Ben Ward and Gerard Foster were brought over from rival BBC Saturday morning show Live & Kicking to work on semi-scripted features including Chums.
+Multi award-winning writer Dean Wilkinson penned material for the show throughout most of its run.

-SMTV Gold

-Falling viewing figures during 2003 led to the programme's axing at the end of the year.
-The programme marked the end of its five-year run with a series of SMTV Gold specials featuring highlights from the show and cartoons, presented by Stephen Mulhern and Des Clarke with different celebrity co-hosts each week.
-The Gold series ended on 20 December 2003 with the very last SMTV Live programme airing on Saturday 27 December 2003, recorded at the Riverside Studios in Hammersmith.